- Faculties & Departments

-SFU's Goldcorp Centre for the Arts
+Goldcorp Centre for the Arts

-In September of 2011, the Bill Reid Foundation gifted its entire collection of Northwest Coast art, worth more than $10 million and consisting of 158 works (including 112 masterworks by Bill Reid) to Simon Fraser University.
+In September 2011, the Bill Reid Foundation gifted its entire collection of Northwest Coast art, worth more than $10 million and consisting of 158 works (including 112 masterworks by Bill Reid) to Simon Fraser University.

-Charles Chang Innovation Centre and Graduate Residence
+Charles Chang Innovation Centre

 In 2016, the footprint of SFU's Vancouver campus expanded significantly, with two new facilities opening.
-The first was the Charles Chang Innovation Centre, a new graduate residence and innovation facility at 380 West Hastings, and the second was the new SFU VentureLabs space in the tower adjacent to SFU's Vancouver campus Harbour Centre building.
+The first was the Charles Chang Innovation Centre, a new graduate residence and innovation facility at 380 West Hastings, and the second was the new SFU VentureLabs space in the tower adjacent to SFU's Vancouver campus Harbour Centre building at 555 West Hastings.
 Both facilities are important elements in SFU Innovates, the university's strategic plan to support social innovation and entrepreneurship, wherein students, faculty and community partners develop enterprising solutions to social, economic and technological challenges.
 These two programs further advance SFU's status as the leading engaged university in the dynamic integration of innovative education, cutting edge research and far reaching community engagement.